 Do you have an artistic talent?
 Are you a whiz with crafts?
 If so, you could make money from the fruits of your labors. you have artistic talent; this is the time to make money off your artistic creations.
 Such outlets as Etsy provide outlets for artists and artisans to sell their wares at good prices.
 Whether you create embroidered doilies or conjure up tasty edibles, odds are there’s already an online market.
 Just be aware that you will need to put time and effort into establishing and showcasing your online storefront.

 If you have a sewing machine, you have the means for a potentially lucrative home business.
 Sewists for sewing and repairing wedding attire, tote bags and even cushions are in high demand, and it’s easy to develop a sizeable following in a short period.
 Check local zoning regulations and establish contacts with local fabric shops before setting up shop.

 6. Collect and Sell Old Books

 Do you love scavenging estate sales and garage sales for rare books?
 If so, you can tap into an entire sector of potential buyers who scour sites like eBay, Amazon, Abe Books and Halfbooks.com for vintage volumes.
 You must be able to store your finds to preserve their condition, and factor in shipping costs and website fees when pricing.
 A good resource is Sell Your Books Online, but there are others as well.

 7. Writing Skills

-These days, many businesses have their own blogs — but no one to provide blog entries.
-In fact, writers are needed to provide online content for magazines, website copies, ebooks and even letters.
+These days, many businesses have their blogs — but no one to provide blog entries.
+Writers are needed to provide online content for magazines, website copies, ebooks and even letters.
 You’ll need a computer and reliable high-speed Internet access, along with decent grammar skills to enter the market.
 Sites like Elance, oDesk and Freelancer can help you get started.